Restaurant Management Tips: What Every New Manager Needs to Know

 After all of the usual managerial tips, this last one is the most forgotten: take care of yourself.

 This sounds odd, but let’s be realistic: restaurant work is hard work.
 A restaurant manager isn’t sitting at a desk lording over everyone all day.
-She’s out there on the floor, in the thick of it, pulling long hours, standing on her feet, pinch-hitting in multiple roles.
+They’re out there on the floor, in the thick of it, pulling long hours, standing on their feet, pinch-hitting in multiple roles.

 It’s tiring.
 And physical weariness can lead to emotional and mental weariness.